docdevel2/writing/music-api/music-database-api.md

 In a RESTful web service, requests made to a resource's URI elicit a response with a payload formatted in HTML, XML, JSON, or some other format.
 The most common protocol for these requests and responses is HTTP, which provides operations (HTTP methods) such as GET, POST, PUT, PATCH and DELETE.

-Abbreviated descriptions the REST constraints are:
+Abbreviated descriptions the REST constraints [1] are:

 * identification of resources
 * manipulation of resources through representations
 * self-descriptive messages
 * hypermedia as the engine of the application state

-(This means that HTTP is the primary transfer protocol.
-See "Stateless".)

-Note: While protocols like ftp and others are supported, they cannot be considered RESTful unless they conform to REST constraints.[2]

 ## Component isolation